 Enterprise executives rarely think about how exceptional things are achieved by seemingly ordinary people.
-Everyone lauds a team after they have accomplished something great, but it never dawns on them that before that accomplishment, they are regular, everyday men and women.
+Everyone lauds a team after they have accomplished something great, but it never dawns on them that before that accomplishment, they are regular, everyday people.
 It is in achieving great things that a team of ordinary people becoming unified and unstoppable; who will not give up until they have accomplished their assigned mission; who have become a team of Lions.

 If you’re a corporate executive with actual power to change things, you can create an organization full of teams of Lions.
 It’s not rocket science.
 You don’t need new ideas.
 You need old ideas.
 Ancient ideas.
 Humans were working together to accomplish exceptional things long before the dawn of civilization.
 If you stop fighting basic human instincts and instead work with them, you can achieve what you need the most to have any hope of preventing startups from eating your lunch: rampant unbridled innovation.

 Apply the following test: if productivity increases when someone is on vacation, put them on a permanent unpaid vacation upon their return.
 It’s not personal.
 If a team of accomplishes more without you, your services are no longer required.
 It’s the fairest assessment of your value to a team imaginable.
 If you are truly valuable, when you are not there, the team will miss you, need you, and will look forward to your return.
 If you are not, they will be relieved that you are not there.
 If that happened, why would you even want to stay?
 When the useless people are gone, you then have useful people, who now have the potential of becoming a team of Lions.